iotaledger/wasp/documentation/docs/guide/solo/what-is-solo.md

 ### Example Contracts

 You will need a smart contract to test along with Solo.
-You can find example implementations of Rust/Wasm smart contracts, including source code and tests, in the Wasp repository’s [contracts/wasm folder](https://github.com/iotaledger/wasp/tree/develop/contracts/wasm).
+You can find example implementations of Wasm smart contracts, including source code and tests, in the Wasp repository’s [contracts/wasm folder](https://github.com/iotaledger/wasp/tree/develop/contracts/wasm).

 For information on creating Wasm smart contracts, refer to the [Wasm VM chapter](../wasm_vm/intro.mdx).